How to Get the Maximum Tax Refund? A Guide to Income Tax Filing in 2025 (YA 2024)

 - Breastfeeding equipment for own use for child aged 2 and below, up to RM1,000 (Deduction allowed once every TWO (2) years)

-- Child care fees for registered daycare centres or kindergartens, up to RM3,000
+- Child care fees for registered daycare centres or kindergartens for children aged 6 and below, up to RM3,000

-- Disabled child – Parents are eligible for a tax relief of up to RM6,000
+- Unmarried disabled child – Parents are eligible for a tax relief of up to RM6,000.

-- Life insurance or family takaful or additional voluntary contributions to Employees Provident Fund (EPF) have a tax relief of up to RM3,000 per annum.
-However, retired public workers have a limit of up to RM7,000 per annum but do not qualify for EPF deductions as per below.
+- Life insurance, family takaful, or additional voluntary contributions to EPF have a tax relief of up to RM3,000 per annum.
+However, retired public workers have a limit of up to RM7,000 per annum but do not qualify for EPF deductions as per below

 - Private Retirement Scheme (PRS) and deferred annuity contributions are eligible for a tax relief of up to RM3,000

-- Education and medical insurance or takaful, up to RM3,000
+- Education and medical insurance or takaful for self, spouse or children have a relief of up to RM3,000

 Rebates

-- Departure levy (taxes/fees) for umrah or other recognized religious pilgrimages, up to RM150 per trip, limited to 2 trips per lifetime.
+- Departure levy (taxes/fees) for umrah or other recognised religious pilgrimages, up to RM150 per trip, limited to 2 trips per lifetime.

 When filing your taxes, don’t forget that you must have proof of expenses, whether it’s a physical receipt or a digital copy.
 You are required to keep these receipts for up to 7 years, during which LDHN may have random audits and can request proof of payments at any time.

-The due dates for filing individual income tax returns are as follows:
+Don’t miss the deadline!
+The due dates for filing individual income tax are as follows:

 Category | Manual Filing | Online Filing (e-Filing) |